hci-a-if-its-2019/assignment-3-rahadiankp/README.md

 > Please write a paragraph expressing what you have learned from the usability evaluation,
 > and how it is reflected in your design.

+Two things that are important.
+First, landing page is the first thing the users would see, so we have to make it as intuitive as possible.
+First impression is what really matters.
+Once the users get frustrated at the very beginning, the users will most likely abandon the app.
+Second, inputting date is a struggle.
+Weird date format leads to users inputting invalid date, etc. The solution can be resolved by adding popup JavaScript calendar, that would help the users greatly

 ### High-Fidelity Interactive-Prototype
 > Create a high-fidelity interactive-prototype based on the `Sketch` you have drawn.
 > You can use any prototyping tools: InVision, Adobe XD, or even Microsoft PowerPoint.